asemio/SZXX/README.md

 #### Why `Lwt_stream`?

 It's a convenient way to expose this sort of functionality.
-Unfortunately it forces the library to also return a promise to pass back errors that killed the stream half way through.
+Unfortunately it forces this library to also return a promise to pass back errors that killed the stream half way through.
 A future version might improve on this.

 #### Does it work in the browser?